Linuxfabrik/monitoring-plugins/check-plugins/php-fpm-status/README.md

 every pool.
 Multiple pools on the same host can be checked in one run by passing `--url` several times; each URL is treated as an independent pool, and the overall plugin state is the worst of all pools.
 Basic authentication can be embedded in the URL as `http://user:pass@host/path`.
+For static pools, alerts when pool saturation exceeds the warning/critical thresholds.
+For dynamic and ondemand pools `total processes` is the live worker count rather than `pm.max_children`, so the active/total ratio reads 100% as soon as every currently spawned worker is busy even though FPM still has room to scale up.
-Alerts when pool saturation exceeds the warning/critical thresholds or when new slow requests appear since the last check.
+Saturation thresholds do not apply in that mode; the plugin alerts CRIT when `listen queue` is non-zero (requests are actually queueing).
+Also alerts when new slow requests appear since the last check.
 Alerts with a configurable severity if a pool is unreachable.
 Supports extended reporting via --lengthy.

 options:
   -h, --help            show this help message and exit -V, --version         show program's version number and exit --always-ok           Always returns OK.
   -c, --critical CRIT   CRIT threshold for pool saturation (active processes /
                         total processes), in percent.
+Applies to static pools only - on dynamic and ondemand pools, `total processes` is the live worker count, so 100% is a transient state and the plugin uses `listen queue > 0` as the saturation signal instead.
 Default: >= 90 --critical-slowreq CRIT_SLOW_REQUESTS
                         CRIT threshold for the number of NEW slow requests seen since the previous check run.
 Default: >= 100